 This ties directly into our concept of circularity.
-We believe that when a company operates with a clear set of values, it helps create clear expectations from partners and clients, which in turn creates a greater willingness for people to cooperate with one another.
-When deadlines need to be met, it is much easier to call in a favor when all parties operate with their local communities in mind, rather than a dreaded “voice on the other end of the line.”
+When a cannabis company operates with a clear set of values, it helps create clear expectations from partners and clients, which in turn creates a greater willingness for people to cooperate.
+When deadlines need to be met, it is much easier to call in a favor when all parties operate with their local communities in mind rather than a dreaded “voice on the other end of the line.”

 Our customers depend on our packaging products to legally sell their cannabis products.
 However, the increased levels of uncertainty due to the pandemic created a massive and sudden spike in demand.
-Because of this unanticipated spike, our client ran out of the inventory that accounts for their standard order.
+Because of this unanticipated spike, one of our clients ran out of the inventory that accounts for their standard order.
 Panicking, they called to ask if there was any way we could expedite the delivery of more packaging products or cannabis containers that are essential to the function of their business.

-The fact that we have shared values with our suppliers and operate in the same community does not necessarily mean that we will be able to fill the “rush” order more effectively or efficiently than some of our competitors who utilize more global supply chains.
-We want to acknowledge that these are complex issues and there are many other variables that factor into the equation.
+The fact that we have shared values with our suppliers and operate in the same community does not necessarily mean we can fill the rush order more effectively or efficiently than some of our competitors who utilize more global supply chains.
+We want to acknowledge that these are complex issues, and many other variables factor into the equation.

 Additionally, the regional nature of such a supply chain helps remove extra “links,” which inherently streamlines communication.
-The fewer people that a special request must pass through to gain approval, the quicker and more likely it is to happen.
+The fewer people a special request must pass through to gain approval, the quicker and more likely it will happen.
 For businesses in the cannabis industry that need specific packaging products to conduct legal sales, this can make the crucial difference between being able to operate or not.
 In a hyper-competitive industry, any disruption in operations can significantly impact a company’s bottom line because there are so many other alternatives for consumers.

 In our vision of a circular economy, we are all working together to meet the needs of the communities we live in.
 The goal is for all parties involved to have some type of personal connection to the issues at hand.
 This can be a significant advantage for businesses and communities in times of crisis and is part of why we believe it is so important to transition towards a circular economy where companies source and manufacture regionally as much as possible.

-Written by: Galen Kuney, Sana Packaging Intern
+Written by: Galen Kuney